martinandersson/box-ubuntu-budgie-17-x64/README.md

 After restart, Ubuntu asks you to remove the installation medium.
-For whatever reason - and maybe this is only a phenomena local to my machine - but when I clicked on "restart now", my installation medium will automagically unmount.
+For whatever reason - and maybe this is only a phenomena local to my machine - but when I clicked on "Restart Now", my installation medium will automagically unmount.
 So all I need to do on this screen is to hit ENTER.

 ![Remove medium][install-img-11]